DemocracyClub/UK-Polling-Stations/docs/DEPLOYMENT.md

 2. Select `Programmatic access`
 3. Attach the existing `AdministratorAccess` policy
 4. Continue and download the CSV with the access keys

+Create a circleCI context with the appropriate values.

 ### 2 Domain name and TLS certificate